 The term of Student Court Justice shall be in one (1) year increments of service in consecutive Fall and Spring Semesters of the year that they are appointed.

-A Justice shall not be able to serve on any other division of SGA during their term as a justice.
+A Justice shall not be able to serve on any other branch of SGA during their term as a justice.

-A simple majority of Justices shall have previously served one full term on any branch or division of SGA in order to be qualified for office.
+A simple majority of Justices shall have previously served one full term on any branch of SGA in order to be qualified for office.

 Section 5.
 The Student Court shall have jurisdiction as follows:

-It will have original jurisdiction in all cases involving this Constitution and appellate jurisdiction involving conflicts between students, campus clubs, organizations, and special groups.
+It will have original jurisdiction in all cases involving this Constitution and Code of Laws.

 It also may act on any special case referred to it by the University Administration.

-It also may hear a student’s appeal regarding a ruling by the Rules Committee if there question about the constitutionality of the ruling.

 It will create and officiate over the SGA Rules Test, which shall cover the SGA’s Code of Laws, Constitution, and Robert’s Rules for the Student Senate.

-To clarify, and interpret the Constitution, Code of Laws and Robert’s Rules of Order for the SGA Senate.
+To clarify, and interpret the Constitution, Code of Laws, and Robert’s Rules of Order for the SGA Senate.

-To maintain an up-to-date Code of Laws.

 To hear appeals and/or cases concerning violations of absenteeism, the Code of Ethics, or SGA officer campaigns outlined within the SGA Code of Laws.
-The committee will also hear appeals for dismissals based upon semester evaluations.
+The committee will also hear appeals for dismissals.

 The Chief Justice will swear-in newly appointed SGA members and officers.